 City of Nelson

 Village of Slocan

 RURAL ELECTORAL AREAS: A, B, C, D, E, F, G, H, I, J, K

 Please note that in order to be eligible for 2024 grant funding, an organization must be in good standing, which means organization which received funding in 2022 or prior MUST have submitted a Final Financial Report to the RDCK before December 31, 2023, or else will not be eligible for 2024 funding consideration, unless a project extension has been granted.

 Projects within the City of Nelson

 The Columbia Basin Trust Act requires that Trust funding not relieve any level of government of its normal obligations.
-Program funds should not be used to fund basic infrastructure activities that are normally funded through the government tax base such as roads, sewers, municipal water systems and fire protection.
+Program funds must not be used to fund core services normally funded through the government tax base such as publicly funded education or infrastructure such as roads, sewers, water systems and fire protection.

-Proposals requesting multi-year funding will not be considered.
+Applications for multi-year funding will not be accepted.